ravlex345/Shopaholic/README.md

 # Instructions

-The code for the LLM hosted on cloudflare is within the Folder named AI-Worker The rest of the code can be cloned via git, and then when on chrome://extensions enter developer mode, and unpack the load into it
+The code for the LLM hosted on cloudflare is within the Folder named shoppingcartofdoom The rest of the code can be cloned via git, and then when on chrome://extensions enter developer mode, and unpack the load into it